 Luckily there have been several advancements in the treatment of meibomian gland dysfunction and lid hygiene over the last few decades.
 Modern treatment options include:

 Johnson and Johnson Vision make the LipiFlow thermal pulsation system.
-It applies heat and pressure to melt the waxy and oily deposits clogging meibomian glands, and allow the glands to express their oils healthily.
+It applies heat and pressure to melt the waxy and oily deposits clogging meibomian glands, allowing the glands to express their oils healthily and improving the quality and quantity of the lipid layer.
 This 12-minute in-office treatment can improve MGD and dry eye symptoms for up to three years.

 The in-office iLUX treatment uses an LED heat source to melt the waxy oil clogging your glands.
 Then the eye doctor will apply pressure to help express the clogged glands.
 This treatment is manufactured by Tear Film Innovations and won Gold at the 2019 Medical Design Excellence Awards (MDEA).